jrsteensen/OpenHornet/release/README.md

 If you have any questions, read this document, visit the resources linked within, and then visit our Discord server and ask questions.
 The Discord server will be an invaluable resource for you as your progress through the journey of your build.

+## Just want to build an OpenHornet simulator?
+The [OpenHornet Start Here Page](https://openhornet.com/start-here/) will walk you through the process and preparation required to take on this project, before linking you to the release package.

 ## Contributing
 [Want to contribute?](https://github.com/jrsteensen/OpenHornet/wiki/Contributing) Let's discuss it in Discord or in an issue!